ralf-tischer/md-toc/README.md

 # MD-TOC

-A command line tool to automatically create a tables of content (TOC) for markdown files with the file extension `.md`.
+A command line tool to automatically create tables of content (TOC) for markdown files with the file extension `.md`.

 <!-- MD-TOC START LEVEL 99 -->